 Industry-wide adoption of Ad-ID will provide not only greater efficiencies in measurement but financial benefits as well.
 Acceptance by all marketers, media and agencies will unleash $1–2 billion in productivity enhancement across the supply chain.
 “There’s no question that Ad-ID will save agencies money because a lot of today’s processes are manual.
 Once you move away from manual, you can use those people in other ways,” said Nancy Hill, President and CEO, 4A’s.

 About the 4A’s

-The American Association of Advertising Agencies is the national trade association of the advertising agency business.
+The American Association of Advertising Agencies (4A’s) is the national trade association of the advertising agency business.
 The 1,196 member agency offices it serves in the U.S. employ 65,000 people, offer a wide range of marketing communications services, and place 80 percent of all national advertising.
-The management-oriented association helps its members build their businesses, and acts as the industry’s spokesman with government, media, and the public sector.
-For more information, visit the 4A’s Web site, www.aaaa.org.
+The management-oriented association helps its members build their businesses, and acts as the industry’s spokesman with government, media and the public sector.
+For more information, visit the 4A’s website, www.aaaa.org.